Groestlcoin/prestashop-plugin-1/README.md

-# Prestashop Plugin for BTCPay server, an opensource Payment processor
+# Prestashop Plugin for GRSPay server, an opensource Payment processor

 Warning this is an Beta version
 Use it at your own risk

 ## Description

-A bitcoin payment plugin for PrestaShop using BTCPay server.
+A groestlcoin payment plugin for PrestaShop using GRSPay server.
-BTCPay Server is a free and open source server for merchants wanting to accept Bitcoin for their business.
+GRSPay Server is a free and open source server for merchants wanting to accept Groestlcoin for their business.
 The API is compatible with Bitpay service to allow seamless migration.

-BTCPay is design to be easy to deploy on container hosting platform like Azure. and if you want, some companies provide hosting services.
+GRSPay is design to be easy to deploy on container hosting platform like Azure. and if you want, some companies provide hosting services.

 ## Quick Start Guide

-To get up and running with our plugin quickly, see the GUIDE here: https://github.com/btcpayserver/prestashop-plugin/blob/master/GUIDE.md
+To get up and running with our plugin quickly, see the GUIDE here: https://github.com/Groestlcoin/prestashop-plugin-1/blob/master/GUIDE.md

 # Internals